 - Try to keep text in bold weights and colors.
 This is especially important if you are using italics or script fonts.

 - All fonts should be outlined/vectorized.
-To do that in Adobe Illustrator, select all text and choose Type → Create Outlines.
+To do that in Adobe Illustrator, select all text layers and choose Type → Create Outlines.